 See in Glossary (with normals in RGB channels and specular power in A).
 If the platform and hardware allow the Z buffer to be read as a texture then depth is not explicitly rendered.
 If the Z buffer can’t be accessed as a texture then depth is rendered in an additional rendering pass using shader replacement.

 The result of the base pass is a Z buffer filled with the scene contents and a Render Texture with normals and specular power.

 The lighting pass computes lighting based on depth, normals and specular power.
 Lighting is computed in screen space, so the time it takes to process is independent of scene complexity.
 The lighting buffer is a single ARGB32 Render Texture, with diffuse lighting in the RGB channels and monochrome specular lighting in the A channel.
 Lighting values are logarithmically encoded to provide greater dynamic range than is usually possible with an ARGB32 texture.
-The only lighting model available with deferred rendering is Blinn-Phong.
+When a camera has HDRhigh dynamic range

 If a light has shadows enabled then they are also rendered and applied in this pass.
 Note that shadows do not come for “free”; shadow casters need to be rendered and a more complex light shader must be applied.